A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from

 \subsubsection{The bicategory, $\Mor$}

-We next give the detailed definition of the bicategory of algebras, bimodules, and bimodule morphisms / intertwiners, that we have been using in a fairly sketchy form for some time.
+Let us give a detailed definition of the bicategory of algebras, bimodules, and bimodule morphisms / intertwiners, that we have been using in a fairly sketchy form for some time.
 In so doing, we will shift our notation to put the actions of the algebras on the bimodules into a more central role.

 This bicategory is sometimes denoted $\mathbf{Alg}$ or $\mathbf{Alg_2}$ in the literature, but we will denote it by $\Mor$, and refer to it as the \emph{Morita bicategory}, as it is the natural and classical setting for Morita equivalence, an adjoint equivalence in $\Mor$, in the sense of bicategory theory, being precisely a classical Morita equivalence.